Piyras23/DS5010F19/README.md

 ## Course Description

-The course is a hands-on introduction to the fundamentals of programming for data sciences using Python as the main programming language.
-The course encompasses programming basics such as functions, data structures, and complexity theory; and their use in design and implementation of data science applications.
+The course is a hands-on introduction to the fundamentals of computer science and programming for data sciences using Python as the main programming language.
+The course encompasses programming basics such as functions, classes, data structures, and complexity theory; and their use in design and implementation of data science applications.
 Fundamentals of discrete mathematics for programming with data will be introduced where appropriate.

 ## Tentative Schedule